quantnetwork/overledger-sdk-javascript-v2/README.md

 The functions which interact with the Overledger BPI (send, get) return a promise with a standard Axios response which includes the BPI data in the `data` field.

 Please check the examples folder for details on how to sign and send transactions, as well as do account queries.
 The api reference page can be found [here](api_reference.md).

-## Examples

-Examples can be found in the examples folder.

 ## Development